CMSgov/beneficiary-fhir-data/runbooks/how-to-recover-from-migrator-failures.md

 # How to Recover from `migrator` Failures

-Follow this runbook if the the deployment of `migrator` results in a non-zero (0) exit status or fails pre-deployment checks.
-The `migrator` only runs during the course of a deployment, and this runbook covers troubleshooting steps for application and non-application failures that might be encountered during a deployment.
+Follow this runbook if the the deployment of `migrator` fails pre-deployment checks **or** results in a non-zero (0) exit status.
+The `migrator` only runs during the course of a deployment, and this runbook covers troubleshooting steps for application and non-application failures that we may encounter during a deployment.

 **Table of Contents**